 Day 1: Arrive in Quito

-Day 5: Devil's Nose Train Ride - Ingapirca - Cuenca
+Day 5: Devil's Nose Train Ride, Tour Ingapirca Inca Ruins, Transfer to Cuenca

 Day 6: Walking Tour of Cuenca

-Day 7: El Cajas National Park - Guayaquil
+Day 7: Hike in El Cajas National Park, Transfer to Guayaquil

-After your last morning in Ecuador, a driver will pick you up and drive you to José Joaquín De Olmedo International Airport (GYE) for your flight home.
+This morning, a driver will pick you up and drive you to José Joaquín De Olmedo International Airport for your flight home.
+Safe travels, adios!